Medicare Improvements for Patients and Providers Act (MIPPA)

 Information and Referral/Assistance's (I&R/A) Role in Connecting Clients to Benefits

-To access the MIPPA course, please visit advancingstatesiq.org.
+To access these ADvancing States IQ courses, please visit advancingstatesiq.org.